opentok/opentok-android-sdk-samples/README.md

 1. Import the project into ADT.
 (Select File > Import > Android > Existing Android Code into Workspace.
 Choose the OpenTokSamples directory.
 Then click Finish.)

-   This project links to the opentok-android-sdk-2.3.0.jar file and the armeabi/libopentok.so file.
+   This project links to the opentok-android-sdk-2.3.0.jar file and the armeabi/libopentok.so or x86/libopentok.so file.
    Both of these libraries are required to develop apps that use the OpenTok 2.3 Android SDK.
    These are included in the OpenTok/libs subdirectory of the SDK.
 (From the desktop, drag the opentok-android-sdk-2.3.0.jar file and armeabi or x86 directory into the libs directory of your project